 This is a great set for players looking for something that stands out a little from the usual kits.
 The body dimensions are true to the Gibson original, and it even comes with a set neck for absolute authenticity.
 It’s a fun kit to put together, and it rocks hard when it’s ready to play.

-We found the tuners to be something of a weak point in this kit, so would probably recommend buying an upgraded set alongside the guitar to install as you build.
+We found the tuners to be something of a weak point in this kit, so would probably recommend buying an upgraded set to install as you build.
 Other than that, the hardware was all pretty decent, and fit as expected.

 The electronics were good, but if you’re looking for hot pickups, you might find yourself underwhelmed.
-They were nice and clear, but as the majority of Explorer players are likely to play heavier music styles, you’ll likely need to supplement the output with something like a Seymour Duncan Pickup Booster; alternatively, you could also just upgrade the pickups during the build, too.
+They were nice and clear, but as the majority of Explorer players are likely to play heavier music styles, you’ll likely need to supplement the output with something like a Seymour Duncan Pickup Booster.
+Alternatively, you could just upgrade the pickups during the build.

 - Great neck